← All Articles

 The core issue with any single-threshold approach is that it is impossible to build a truly individualised program from one number.
 You cannot determine where an athlete's aerobic threshold sits.
 You cannot see the gap between their first and second thresholds.
 You cannot classify whether they need to build their aerobic base or raise their ceiling.
 All of those insights require at least two anchor points.

 This is why the Tremayne Performance system uses two thresholds, not one.
-By identifying both HRVT1 (the aerobic threshold, where DFA Alpha1 crosses 0.75) and HRVT2 (the anaerobic threshold, where it crosses 0.50), we get a complete picture of the athlete's metabolic profile.
+Your aerobic threshold and your anaerobic threshold, both identified from the shape of your power and pace curves.
 Two thresholds.
 Three zones.
 A genuine physiological map.

 Why Two Thresholds Change Everything